ZachCodedThat/code-challenge/README.md

 ## Thoughts and process

 To keep it within the spirit of the challenge time frame I didn't set up any node related shenanigan's or any outside DB stuff.
 In a production world where the API is more complicated I would get something like TRPC involved to ensure type safety on those endpoints and again sweet sweet intelisense.
 I would also add more robust validation around image URLs.
 Right now I am bluffing with the current error message as any URL will pass the validation.
+My personal DB prefernece is [Supabase](https://supabase.com/) but with TRPC we could go to any provider with minimal fuss.

 If the project was growing I would want to move into something like Next.js because of their [excellent "handler" for their API routes](https://nextjs.org/docs/api-routes/introduction) which handles... all the work at securing them.
 I am obligated to say React will leak your API keys like a sieve.
 All the serverless stuff you can get into is not bad either and is useful when dealing with tons of data and pages at scale.

 ---

-## **_Thank you for the opportunity to complete this challenge!!_**
+ `npx zpinfo` to check out all my links in one neat package.